AntonyChinVal/flutter-clean-architecture/clean_project/README.md

 * Configuration : Initial settings of the `Presentetation` layer (Navigation, Initialization).
 * Screens : Represents the user interface, events, and lifecycle.
     * Template : All the widgets that build the screen.
-    * BloC : Component that converts a sequence of incoming events into a sequence of outgoing states.
 * Components : Interactive widgets for creating a user interface.

 ## Configuration